 Each phase (Business understanding, data understanding, data preparation, modeling, evaluation and deployment) has its own defined tasks and set of deliverables such as documentation and reports.
 Each phase has its own defined tasks and set of deliverables (including documentation and reports).
 Projects can “loop back” as needed to a previous phase.

-OSEMN (Rhymes with possum) was first described in a 2010 blog explaining a Taxonomy of Data Science.
-OSEMN describes five phases for a data science project: Obtain, Scrub, Explore, Model, and iNterpret.
+OSEMN (Rhymes with possum) was first described in 2010.
+It has five phases for a data science project: Obtain, Scrub, Explore, Model, and iNterpret.
 As noted by one by one of the authors of that blog, OSEMN:

 Documents the process of data science … this seems completely obvious to those of us in this room today, right.
 You get some data, you clean it up, play around with it, you build a robust model and, you know, you make a graph, or write about it.
 This was not obvious in 2010.– Hilary Mason

 This is a good point – data science workflows typically seem “obvious” to data scientists, but there is still value in defining a workflow for your project, in that it helps to ensure everyone on the team understands the work to be done and also helps to make sure that a step is not skipped or forgotten.